stfc/PSyclone/doc/developers.rst

 Both halo exchange start and halo exchange end inherit from halo exchange.
-However, the halo exchange start and end are really two parts of the same thing and need to have consistent properties including after transformations are performed.
+However, the halo exchange start and end are really two parts of the same thing and need to have consistent properties including after transformations have been performed.
 This is achieved by having the halo exchange start find and use the methods from the halo exchange end, rather than implement them independently.
 The actual methods needed are `_compute_stencil_type()`,